 Given below are my personal reviews on books I have read, enjoyed, and learned a great deal from.
 They consist of different genres (both fiction and nonfiction) that have extended my understanding and knowledge on a wide array of topics.

-*The list decreases in chronological order, i.e. the latest book I have been reading will be at the top of the list…
+*The list decreases in chronological order, the latest book I’ve read and reviewed is at the top of the list…

 ‘The Dark Net: Inside the digital underworld’ is an amazing journey through the underbelly of the internet that we never see in everyday life.
 Unless you have been navigating the dark web using a TOR browser, it’s more akin to a fairy tale where we go on in life believing it never exists.
 This book shows the darkest recesses of the dark web/net, the strangest things that can happen there, how it impacts personal lives and society, and more importantly, how it could actually be driving political change in the real world (Book image credits: image credits link)

 Seveneves is a work of science fiction by one of the best authors in the techno-punk/Scifi genres, Neal Stephenson.
 It is an epic tale spanning a large time scale within the story, and I have written more about it in a blog post here (Book image credits: image credits link)